inls161/pandoc-practice/hkadivar.md

 * * *

-GitHub Username:
+GitHub Username: hkadivar
-Today's date:
+Today's date: 2017-07-12

-What tools have you we worked with so far in this class?
+# What tools have you we worked with so far in this class?

+*We used Git as our version control software in this class and used GitHub as a platform for that.
+Other tools we used are Codeanywhere, Slack, Jekyll, and Pandoc.*

-Which have you found most potentially useful?
+## Which have you found most potentially useful?

+*Codeanywhere and Pandoc.*

-Why?
+### Why?

+*They helps me understand the foundations of plaintext-based software development projects.*

-What tools have been the most difficult to learn?
+# What tools have been the most difficult to learn?

+*Codeanywhere.
+But it has been fun and also frustrating to troubleshoot.*

-Why have they been particularly difficult to learn and use?
+## Why have they been particularly difficult to learn and use?

+*It involves a language that I rarely interacted with.*

-What tools would you like to learn more about?
+# What tools would you like to learn more about?

+*Want to improve my skills with Markdown and CSS.*
 * * *

 ***When you are finished with the questions in file:***